The fundamental concepts of warehouse optimization

 The variable nature of supply and demand requires ongoing analysis of warehouse capacity and warehouse layout design.
 Poor inventory planning can introduce many unnecessary wastes and costs to the warehouse.
 Traditional tools used to assess warehouse logistics (e.g., spreadsheets or materials requirement planning (MRP) software) estimate the sizing of warehouses using set assumptions like delivery time, inventory needs, and safety stock levels.
 But, at best, these estimates are a static snapshot of the ideal warehouse situation and don’t take into account uncertainty, opportunities for manufacturing growth, or ways to optimize warehouse logistics.
 Additionally, finding the balance between efficiency and cost has become more complex with globalization.

-All of this combined complexity requires advanced tools to empower warehouse and logistics managers to make data-driven inventory planning decisions.
-Modeling tools, such as discrete event simulation (DES), assist in developing operational strategies for warehouse layout designs that optimize the storage and location of materials while minimizing traffic and picking time; enhancing safety; and reducing the cost of storage and handling.
-DES is a flexible, comprehensive tool that provides the potential to improve efficiency and space utilization of warehouses in new construction as well as existing facilities.
+These complexities require modern simulation tools and techniques to enable logistics and warehouse managers to make informed, data-driven inventory planning decisions.
+Modeling and simulation tools, such as discrete event simulation (DES), assist in developing operational strategies for warehouse layout designs that optimize the storage and location of materials while minimizing traffic and picking time; enhancing safety; and reducing the cost of storage and handling.
+DES is a flexible, comprehensive tool that provides the potential to improve efficiency and space utilization in existing warehouse facilities and new construction.
 This article focuses on how to use discrete event simulations to optimize warehouse logistics for planning and management purposes, including:

-- Five ways to optimize a warehouse using DES
+- Five ways to optimize a warehouse using modeling and simulations

-- When to use DES for warehouse optimization and planning
+- When to use discrete event simulation for warehouse optimization and planning

 As a warehouse optimization tool, DES software models the inventory, storage, and movement of materials and personnel within a given warehouse.
 Simulations allow manufacturers—from food and beverage to pharmaceuticals—to optimize their warehouse floor plans by examining storage needs and quantifying the impact of various replenishment strategies.